sarl/sarl-jekyll-website/docs/official/reference/general/FuncDecls.md

 And, when the function is called, the default value is given to the skipped argument.

-<importantnote> In SARL, if a formal parameter has a default value, the following formal
+> **_Important Note:_** In SARL, if a formal parameter has a default value, the following formal
-parameters do not need to have default values as well.
-This is a major difference with the default values in other languages, such as C++.</importantnote>
+> parameters do not need to have default values as well.
+This is a major
+> difference with the default values in other languages, such as C++.

 ```sarl
 // Function with one parameter with a default value.